MoxyFoxy/odin-sprawl/README.md

 Sprawl has three group procedures, three main procedures, and several sub-procedures.
 The three main procedures (which are groups of several procedures) are: `sprawl`, `set`, and `bounds`.

 ## index
 `index` is the core of this library.
-This allows you to access an n-dimensional slice given arrays and sizes.
+This allows you to access an n-dimensional slice given arrays and lengths.

 This is under the `sprawl` procedure group.